-Software Defined Wide Area Network technologies have outcome the rapid level of technological novelty, becoming a market with solid growth potential in less than two years.
+Software-Defined Wide Area Network technologies have rapidly surpassed the level of technological novelty, becoming a market with solid growth potential in less than two years.

-IDC estimates that the market value SD-wan continued to grow (LINK art.) in 2016, reaching a 600 USD million.
-This year the amount will be more than two times higher (1.4 billion USD), and the pace will be maintained in 2018 when it is thought to reach US $ 2.8 billion(1).
+IDC estimates that the market value SD-wan continued to grow (LINK art.) in 2016, reaching $600 million.
+This year the amount will be more than two times higher ($ 1.4 billion), and the pace will be maintained in 2018 when it is thought to reach $ 2.8 billion(1).
 An optimistic estimate, confirmed partly, by Gartner’s analysis cabinet, who stated that over the next three years nearly half of functional enterprise routers will be replaced by SD-WAN solutions(2).

-The rapid evolution of SD-WAN market is “forced” by the extensive adoption of Cloud services, increase in the number of business applications that require broadband connections and the intensive use of mobile devices in the enterprise business.
-There are changes that transform WAN networks in complex architectures, difficult to manage, many organizations struggling to maintain balance between the performance of services provided to end users and WAN connections costs.
+The rapid evolution of the SD-WAN market is “forced” by the extensive adoption of Cloud services, an increase in the number of business applications that require broadband connections, and the intensive use of mobile devices in the enterprise business.
+There are changes that transform WAN networks in complex architectures, difficult to manage, many organizations struggling to maintain a balance between the performance of services provided to end-users and WAN connections costs.

 According to a study conducted by Ashton, Metzler & Associates(3), the main requirements that force companies to change their WAN architectures are: